nodeset-org/hyperdrive-example/README.md

 # hyperdrive-example

-Full example of a Hyperdrive module
+This repository contains a full example of a module for [Hyperdrive](https://github.com/nodeset-org/hyperdrive).